 I have to say if it wasn’t for my apron I would have looked like a blood splatter victim from an episode of “CSI”.
 My apron will never be the same but I love having the “war wounds” on it so I can remember every canning session that didn’t come clean.

 In the end I got to the last scoop returned the liquid to the flame and made the jelly.
 After a good scrub with lysol wipes my only casualty was my dish towel, as I ladled the cherry jelly into with the jars(drips).
-It set really well and I put enough sugar in to cut the sour taste.
 Here is the recipe: